-Hanne drew her pistol, which put everyone else on guard, many resting their hands on their sidearm.
+Hanne drew her pistol, which put everyone else on guard, many shifted their hands to their own sidearm.
 "Do it then," she said, flipping the handle against Crow's chest, "but answer me first.
 Why didn't you just tell us?
 If you had told us what was going on, Astrid might not have been so reckless."

 Crow's posture relaxed.
-"Sometimes in this world, we need to be ruthless.
-Turned out, she was just a dumb pup filled with pride and ego.
-Look where it got her?
+"In this world, sometimes there's a need for ruthlessness.
+Turns out, she wasn't ruthless at all.
+Nothing more than a dumb pup filled with pride and ego."

 "So that's it.
 You just—"

 "But.
 But.
 But.
-Forget them, you're still here!"
-Crow's voice filled the barracks like a gunshot.
+Forget them.
+You're still here!"
+Crow's voice filled the barracks like the gunshots in the mountains.
 "I've grown tired of this.
 Should you choose not to address me as 'sir,' I'll reunite you with your dead comrades.
 Might be what you're here for since that's all you go on about.
 Get out of my sight, pup."
-Crow disappeared behind the Dragoons, who then too dispersed into usual activity.
+Crow disappeared behind his Dragoons, who then too dispersed into usual activity.

 "Sir."
 Hanne holstered her pistol and left the officer's quarters.